FlavScents AInsights Entry for Beta-Ionone (CAS: 14901-07-6)

 2. Sensory Profile

-Beta-ionone is renowned for its floral, violet-like aroma with woody and fruity undertones.
-It is often described as having a moderate to strong intensity with a high diffusion rate, making it an impactful note in both flavors and fragrances.
-The odor threshold of beta-ionone is relatively low, allowing it to be perceived at minimal concentrations.
-In flavor applications, it serves as a background realism enhancer, adding depth and complexity to fruit and floral profiles.
+Beta-ionone is renowned for its floral, woody, and fruity aroma, often described as reminiscent of violets.
+It possesses a moderate to strong intensity with a notable diffusion, making it a prominent impact note in formulations.
+The odor threshold of beta-ionone is relatively low, allowing it to impart its characteristic scent even at minimal concentrations.
+In flavor applications, it provides a subtle fruity and floral nuance, enhancing the overall sensory experience.

 Citation hooks: FlavScents; peer-reviewed sensory literature